NREL-Sienna/PowerSimulations.jl/docs/src/formulation_library/Feedforward.md

 **Parameters:**

-The parameter `LowerBoundValueParameter` is used to store the result obtained from the source variable (from an upper level problem) that will be used as a lower bound to the affected variable.
+The parameter `LowerBoundValueParameter` stores the result obtained from the source variable (from the simulation state) that will be used as a lower bound to the affected variable.

 **Objective:**